AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Slicing.md

 ## Negative Indexing
-Since the length of the object is known via the [\_\_len\_\_](https://stackoverflow.com/questions/49929998/what-is-magic-about-len/49930062), you can iterate over it in reverse.
+Since the length of the object is known via the [\_\_len\_\_](https://stackoverflow.com/questions/49929998/what-is-magic-about-len/49930062), you can iterate over it in reverse. <br />
 By providing a negative index, you can reference the end of the object.

 ```Python
 # A list of 10 integers, corrosponding to their index